zetaops/zengine/docs/troubleshooting.rst

 Permission related
 -------------------
-- If you changed something and it doesn't take effect try:
+- If you changed something and it doesn't take effect, try running the following command to clear your cache:

   ``redis-cli flushall``

 Pyoko / DB Related
 -------------------
-- Make sure you don't inadvertently add any quotes around values in PyCharm's environmental variables:
+- Make sure you don't inadvertently add quotes around values in PyCharm's environmental variables:

     eg:

         ``DEFAULT_BUCKET_TYPE 'models'``